TheNonEconomist/HomemadeAIPoison/README.md

 # HomemadeAIPoison
 It's home-made.

-## GOAL:
+## What?
-Let's take a crack at some home-made AI poison
+Prepare some lab rats...
+I mean AI models to poison...

 ## Problem:
-Nightshade doesn't publicise their code but you can try out there software...
-On my mac with M1 Pro chip would only allow up to 3 pictures to be converted at a time at 1-5 mins of conversion per picture.
+Most AI poison pill tools don't publicize their code.
+Sure you can randomize your data or ad adversarial examples or whatever but what if you're just some person who don't really know how AI works?

 ## Approach:
-Reverse engineer nightshade's equations with data...
-And let's try to poison some models
+Reverse Engineer some poison models

 ## Tools?
 Good old-fashioned reverse engineering skills.